jericholab/rdl/Design Overview/Design Overview - I2C Shield.md

 - There can only be a single device with the same I2C address on a given bus.
 Otherwise, two or more devices would ‘respond’ at the same time when being ‘talked’ to.
 - Some I2C chips are more convenient as they can use more than one address.
 This is usually done by pulling high/low one or more pins on the chip.
 Some breakout boards can have solder jumpers cut/soldered to make this address permanent.
 - An I2C address has the format 0x_\_.
 Examples include: 0x44, 0x42, etc.
 - Many projects dedicated to I2C multiplexing only affect the SDA and SCL lines.
 This allows you to communicate with multiple I2C devices, even if they all have the same I2C address.
-However, these projects do not multiplex the supply lines, which presents a problem when using long wires.
+However, these projects do not multiplex the supply lines, which creates problems when using long wires (noisy supply lines).
 It was therefore necessary to create a different multiplexing solution.

 CABLES

 - The I2C shield connects to the RDL via RJ45 connectors and an Ethernet (CAT) cable.
 - Multiple versions of the CAT cable exist: CAT5, CAT5e, CAT6, CAT7 can all be used.
 Earlier standards are usually cheaper, but they are progressively phased out of high-volume production.
 - Both shielded and unshielded cables can be used.
-The design tries to minimize the impact of EMI but shielded cable can be required for best performance in noisy environments.
+The product design tries to minimize the impact of EMI but shielded cable can be required for best performance in noisy environments.

 I2C EXTENDER (LTC4311)